 God created us for fellowship.
 Fellowship with Him and with others.
 But there is no denying that being in relationship with others is hard, and often painful.

-This Mother’s Day I’m concentrating not on the pain of the past, but on God’s promises for the future.
+This Mother’s Day I’m concentrating not on the pain of the past, but on God’s promises of hope for the future.
 God will:

 Bind up the brokenhearted

 Give us a crown of beauty for our ashes